Are you planning a road trip? This ten-day Eyre Peninsula road trip itinerary will show you the best of Eyre Peninsula attractions.

 Driving distance – 295km

-Today you will meander along the coast, exploring the towns along the way.
+Today you will follow the Lincoln Highway and meander along the coast, exploring the towns along the way.
 Either choose one to spend the whole day exploring, or pop into them all for a quick look.

 Both Arno Bay and Port Neill are typical coastal fishing towns.
 Drive in to take a look, stroll along the foreshore or jetty and see what the locals are catching.
 There’s also a mangrove boardwalk in Arno Bay to stretch your legs on.